Skip to content

 • The step order.

-• Skipping specific steps permanently - you can skip them per-run from the TUI, but the pipeline itself always has all eight.
+• Skipping specific steps permanently - per-run skips are allowed, but the pipeline itself always has all nine.

 • Adding new steps.